BlockMedical/BlockMedical/README.md

 # Smart Contract and Blockchain Privacy
 ## Ethereum and Smart Contract
 We provide the ERC20 on Ethereum for the incentive of sharing data and code ownership within the BlockMed community.
+You can review the source code in the [BMD-smartcontract](https://github.com/BlockMedical/BMD-smartcontract) repository.

 ## Blockchain Privacy
 We need to maintain privacy on user's data such as health records (HIPAA) or privacy on user inputs for secure computation involving Enigma, Ekiden, and SGX hardware, etc.